Constructive analysis of the Navier-Stokes equation: Regularity, uniqueness, and extensions with external forces

 Regularity with repect to time can be treated similarly using regularity with respect to the spatial variables.

 Next we have uniqueness.
 Assume that $v_1,v_2\in C^{1,2}_b$ are two solutions of the Navier-Stokes equation.
 Then from the basic energy estimate

 we get uniqueness.
 This is an application of Gr\"{o}nwall's lemma and can be found in standard texts.
 We mention it here for the sake of completeness.
 Finally we mention extensions to equations with external forces and asymptotic behaviour.
-The solution of the Navier-Stokes equation wih external forces $f_{ex}$ can be represented as
+The extension of the scheme to the Navier-Stokes equation wih external forces $f_{ex}$ is straightforword.
+At each time step in the substep $k=0$ a source term is added.
+The correction terms $\delta v^{r,\rho,l,k}_i$ are estimated using the adjoint and shift of a first spatial derivative to the force term as in step 1 of the proof.